j-christoffersen/clinvitae-clone/README.md

 To run migrations on the database, run `npm run db:migrate`

 To load the developmnet database, download and the file containing the variant data [here](http://clinvitae.invitae.com/download).
 Once you've specified the path to the file, run the command `npm run db:load`.
+This may take a few minutes.

 To seed the test database, run `knex seed:run`.
 Be sure that `NODE_ENV` is set to `test`.